surifirstpin/biplus_documentation/docs/README.md

   Share and collaborate reports with team members more securely and get the consent quickly.

  ### Customize data
- Bi+ has an ability to control the data obtained from server and optimize it with JavaScript API Plugin operations and display the content.
+ Bi+ has an ability to control the data obtained from server and optimize it.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNzM5MTEzNTFdfQ==
+eyJoaXN0b3J5IjpbMTIzNjE0MTc3Ml19
 -->